msgis/openmetadata-spatial-connector/README.md

 ## OpenMetadata Spatial Connector

 To run the OpenMetadata Spatial Connector, the Python class will be `connector.spatial_connector.SpatialConnector` and we'll need to set the following Connection Options:
-- `business_unit`: Any name you'd like (Optional - preferably no special characters).
+- `skip`: Comma-separated list of file extensions that should be skipped.
+Can be omitted otherwise.
-- `file_source`: The path or URL to the `.shp/.gpkg` file.
-The connector uses [Fiona](https://fiona.readthedocs.io/en/latest/index.html) which supports [GDAL VFS](https://gdal.org/user/virtual_file_systems.html).
+- `search_directory`: The path or URL to a vector/raster file or folder containing multiple vector/raster files.
+The connector uses [Fiona](https://fiona.readthedocs.io/en/latest/index.html) and [Rasterio](https://rasterio.readthedocs.io/en/stable/) which support [GDAL VFS](https://gdal.org/user/virtual_file_systems.html).
-- `remote`: `true` if `file_source` is a vfs url, e.g. `zip+https://raw.githubusercontent.com/OSGeo/gdal/master/autotest/ogr/data/shp/poly.zip` or `/vsizip//vsicurl/https://raw.githubusercontent.com/OSGeo/gdal/master/autotest/ogr/data/shp/poly.zip`.
+- `remote`: `true` if `search_directory` is a vfs url, e.g. `zip+https://raw.githubusercontent.com/OSGeo/gdal/master/autotest/ogr/data/shp/poly.zip` or `/vsizip//vsicurl/https://raw.githubusercontent.com/OSGeo/gdal/master/autotest/ogr/data/shp/poly.zip`.
 Can be omitted otherwise.

 ## Contributing